mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/4-cleanup.md

+# Cleanup

+## Delete the resource group
+Go to the resource group and delete it.
+- This will not disable Microsoft Defender for Cloud or Microsoft Sentinel.

-Microsoft Defender for Cloud
+## Microsoft Defender for Cloud
-1. Go to inventory and turn off everything.
+Go to inventory and turn off everything.

+## Microsoft Sentinel
+Go to the Azure Sentinel workspace and delete it.